cdelledonne/verartis.com/README.md

 ## Usage

 To run and deploy the website, update Hugo modules, and for other management tasks, use the `run.sh` script.
-Use `run.sh help` for more information.
+Use `./run.sh help` for more information.